unievo/mcp/servers/mx-api/README-essentials.md

 ## Installation

-The server can be used in any MCP client (AI agents, Chatbots, Coding agents, etc.)
+The server can be used with any MCP client (AI agents, Chatbots, Coding agents, etc.)

 For MCP clients that support MCP file configuration, add the following section under the `mcpServers` section: